Hawkshead Parking – 2 places to find a space

 Cross Lakes Shuttle

-In the summer months, you can catch the Cross Lakes Shuttle, which operates a link between Bowness, Sawrey, Hawkshead, Coniston and Grizedale.
+In the summer months, you can catch the Cross Lakes Shuttle, a combined boat and bus ticket for travel between Bowness, Sawrey, Hawkshead, Coniston and Grizedale.

 And, you can even take your bike on board, if you want to get around on two wheels as well.